 Round 3: Visual identity

-- Stylebook: The user's own photos.
+- Stylebook: The user's own mirror photos.
 Whatever was photographed is what appears.

 - Cladwell: Flat thumbnails stacked on a daily card.
 Functional minimalism.

 - Whering: Editorial flat-lay arrangements on a clean off-white.
-The strongest static design in the field.
+The strongest static design among the four.

-- PutTogether: An illustrated portrait of the user in the actual clothes, redrawn whenever the outfit changes.
-The only app in the category doing this.
+- PutTogether: A watercolor portrait of the user in the actual clothes, redrawn whenever the outfit changes — and every piece in the closet re-rendered as a hand-drawn watercolor sticker rather than a background-removed photo.

 Round 4: Sustainability and cost-per-wear